alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 ### Morphing `path`s

-Perhaps the most complex animation technique we'll discuss is path morphing: the ability to transform one path into another.
+Perhaps the most complex animation technique we'll discuss is path morphing: the ability to transform one arbitrary path into another.
 On Android 5.0 and above, this can be done by animating the path commands themselves using the `android:pathData` attribute.

 | Property name      | Element type | Value type |
 |--------------------|--------------|------------|